Departments and curriculum

 A total of up to 10 GCSE subjects is studied by each pupil.
 All subject areas are studied for at least two years (Lower 4-Lower 5) before choices are made.
 Parents and pupils are consulted at option points.

 In the Sixth Form, pupils take three or four A Levels.
 There is a choice from 25 subjects.

-Subjects available: Art, Art History, Biology, Business Enterprise, Chemistry, Classical Civilisation, Computer Science, 2D Design, 3D Design, Economics, English Literature, French, Geography, German, Greek, History, Latin, Mathematics, Further Mathematics, Music, Philosophy, Physics, Politics, Religious Studies, Spanish, Sports Science and Theatre Studies.
+Subjects available: Art, Art History, Biology, Business Enterprise, Chemistry, Classical Civilisation, Computer Science, 2D Design, 3D Design, Economics, English Literature, French, Geography, German, Greek, History, Latin, Mathematics, Further Mathematics, Music, Philosophy, Physics, Politics, Psychology, Religious Studies, Spanish, Sports Science and Drama and Theatre.

 Games form a substantial part of the curriculum in every year, as do the tutorial provision and assembly time.